Why NAD+?

 Benefits from NAD+ injections are usually noticed within the first month or two of consistent use.

 NAD+ injections are intramuscular (IM) or intravenous (IV) doses of the NAD+ molecule.
-By bypassing the digestive system, injections deliver NAD+ directly into the bloodstream, allowing for faster and more efficient absorption.
+By bypassing the digestive system, injections deliver NAD+ directly into the bloodstream, allowing for faster and more efficient absorption than with oral NAD+ precursors.

-Skinspirations provides injections you administer to yourself at home.
-Some people notice the benefits starting within days while others may require a few weeks.
+Skinspirations provides NAD+ injections for you to administer to yourself at home.
+Some people notice the benefits starting within days, while others may require a few weeks to see a difference.
 Consistent dosing over 4 - 8 weeks is recommended for optimal benefits.

 Side effects are usually minimal, but some people may experience mild headaches, flushing, or nausea, especially with higher doses.